Butterflies Childcare : Karen O'Connor (Childminder)

-Over the years I have continued with my professional development, recently I have achieved my BA Honours Degree in Working with Children, Young People and Families, and have completed the Pre-Registration course for Childminders in Barnsley.
+Over the years I have continued with my professional development, I have achieved a BA Honours Degree in Working with Children, Young People and Families, and have completed the Pre-Registration course for Childminders in Barnsley.
 I have a current Paediatric First Aid, Designated Lead in Safeguarding, Food Hygiene and Safety, and an enhanced DBS certificate.
-I have most recently completed the Food Standards Agency 'Safer food better business for Childminders' portfolio.
-I am a member of PACEY (Professional Association for Childcare and Early Years), and I will continue with my professional development to enable me to provide the best possible care that I can.
+I have completed the Food Standards Agency 'Safer food better business for Childminders' portfolio.
+I am a member of PACEY (Professional Association for Childcare and Early Years), and I continue with my professional development including networking and attending meetings with Barnsley's Early Years team, and completing training such as 'Nutrition in the Early Years', 'Transitions' and 'Supporting Children's Emotional Well-being' to enable me to provide the best possible care that I can.

 I endeavour to create a home from home environment where your child will be well cared for and become part of the family.
 I believe the opportunities available in a child's life have an impact and influence the rest of their lives.
 I am dedicated and motivated to meeting children's individual holistic needs by providing stability within a fun, caring, nurturing and stimulating environment.
-I hope for children to be safe, happy and healthy individuals, where they can make their own choices and are supported to be 'as safe as necessary', to enable them to participate in activities that will provide a challenge such as using scissors to cut play dough and paper, climbing up and along play equipment such as monkey bars at the park, or using a knife to spread butter onto bread to make a sandwich, empowers children to be independent, and self-reliant, boosts their confidence and self-perceived abilities, and increases their opportunities and experiences, children will develop and thrive.
+I hope for children to be safe, happy and healthy individuals, where they can make their own choices and are supported to be 'as safe as necessary', to enable them to participate in activities that will provide a challenge such as using scissors to cut play dough and paper, climbing up and along play equipment such as on the monkey bars at the park, or using a knife to spread butter onto bread to make a sandwich, empowers children to be independent, and self-reliant, boosts their confidence and ability in themselves, and increases children's opportunities and experiences they will develop and thrive.

-To promote your child's learning and development there will be planned and spontaneous trips and outings such as visits to the park, library, play areas including trampoline park, and playgroups, meeting up with friends and feeding the ducks at local nature reserves and going for woodland walks, saying hello to the animals at farms and wildlife park, providing real-life experiences such as writing a shopping list and going to the supermarket and pushing our own little trolleys up and down the aisles, writing a letter and going to the post office to post it, helping to set the table for meals and so on, as well as a variety of quality age and stage appropriate resources such as playing with bubbles and balls, sand, mud and water play, stories and story sacks, obstacle courses, den building and picnic's in the garden - especially with our teddy bears, singing and dancing, musical instruments, building using blocks, stacking cups and bricks, arts and crafts including play dough, junk modelling, and painting, puzzles and games, small world play with cars and garage, trains and train track, dinosaurs and diggers, fairies and frogs, treasure baskets, pretend play, and baking.
+To promote your child's learning and development, there will be planned and spontaneous trips and outings such as visits to the park, library, play areas including trampoline park, and playgroups, meeting up with friends, going for woodland walks, and feeding the ducks at local nature reserves, saying hello to the animals at farms and wildlife park, providing real-life experiences such as writing a shopping list and going to the supermarket and pushing our own little trolley up and down the aisles, or helping to set the table for meals and so on, as well as a variety of quality age and stage appropriate activities such as playing with bubbles and balls, sand, mud and water play, stories and story sacks, obstacle courses, den building and picnic's in the garden - especially with our teddy bears, singing and dancing, musical instruments, building using blocks, stacking cups and bricks, arts and crafts including play dough, junk modelling, and painting, puzzles and games, small world play with cars and garage, trains and train track, dinosaurs and diggers, fairies and frogs, sensory play and treasure baskets, pretend play, gardening and baking.

 I appreciate choosing the right childcare can be very daunting, so write a list of questions to ask, and contact me for a chat.